gannonh/chatgpt-pgvector/README.md

 - A single embedding is generated from the user prompt
 - That embedding is used to perform a similarity search against the vector database
-- The results of the similarity search are used to construct a prompt for GPT-3
+- The results of the similarity search are used to construct a prompt for GPT-3.5/GPT-4
-- The GTP-3 response is then streamed to the user.
+- The GPT response is then streamed to the user.

 ## Getting Started